parrt/msds501/projects/images.md

 <li>  Definitely try to solve the problem yourself, but don't waste too much time.
 I can typically help you out quickly so you can move forward.
 </ol>

-**Deliverables**.
-Make sure that your `images.ipynb` file is correctly committed to your repository and pushed to github.
-Verify this by going to github website.
-Make sure that it is in the main directory and not a subdirectory of your repository!!!

 ## Task 2.
 Blurring

 In this task, we want to blur an image by removing detail as shown in the images after this paragraph.
 We will do this by creating a new image whose pixels are the average of the surrounding pixels for which we will use a 3x3 region as shown in the figure below zooming in on Obama's forehead.
 The pixel in the center of the region is the region to compute as we slide the region around an image.
 In other words, `pixel[x,y]` is the sum of `pixel[x,y]` and all surrounding pixels divided by 9, the total number of pixels.